Working with research institutions to implement DORA

 Working in partnership

 Research funders and institutions each have pivotal roles to play in reforming research assessment.
-To be successful in driving change, we need the principles we have adopted as a funder to also be adopted by the universities and other research organisations that employ the researchers we support and make decisions on their career advancement.
+To be successful in driving change, we need the principles we have adopted as a funder to also be adopted by the universities and other research organizations that employ the researchers we support and make decisions on their career advancement.

 Our new guidance